 When you think of Seattle, chances are you think of rain, coffee, grunge music and the scenic beauty of the Pacific Northwest.
-That’s all good stuff, but when you visit or move to The Emerald City, there’s much more you need to know – things about day-to-day life, the places you can work and play, the charming hideaways where you can meet with friends to escape the drizzle and enjoy a cup of joe.
+That’s all good, but when you visit or move to The Emerald City, there’s much more you need to know.
+How is day-to-day life?
+Where can you work and play?
+What charming hideaways to meet with friends or escape the drizzle might you miss?

-So what are the hottest neighborhoods in Seattle?
-We rank them according to how often they’re searched on ApartmentGuide.com and how many restaurants, bars, nightclubs and other social hotspots are located in each.
+In other words, what are the hottest neighborhoods in Seattle?
+We rank them according to how often they’re searched on ApartmentGuide.com and how many restaurants, bars, nightclubs, and other social hotspots are located in each.
 Which of these neighborhoods could you see yourself in?

 With bookstores and coffee shops dotting the sidewalks and the Puget Sound forming its western border, Ballard is the top-searched Seattle neighborhood on ApartmentGuide.com – and it’s not hard to see why.
 This historic part of town has a unique charm and all sorts of attractions for all kinds of people.
 Boaters and windsurfers are active in the waves, while those who prefer the indoors can be found browsing bookstores, sipping coffee or enjoying the Nordic Heritage Museum.
 Ballard also maintains its historic charm through the Ballard Historical Society, a volunteer-run organization dedicated to preserving the character of the neighborhood.